Can I claim my Labiaplasty on Medicare?

-In order to claim your Labiaplasty using your private insurance, you must be eligible for the Medicare item number.
-Moreover, you need to deal with your health fund directly in regards to funding contributions to determine if you are eligible with the level of cover you have.
+In order to claim your Labiaplasty using your private health insurance, you must be eligible for the Medicare item number.
+Moreover, you need to deal with your health fund directly in regards to funding contributions to determine if you are eligible for the level of cover you have.

 Some Super Funds also allow early release of funds, under strict criteria.

 Popular Reasons for wanting to have a Labiaplasty

 - Discomfort as well as possible irritation when wearing certain clothing

 - Chronic infections

 - Pain and discomfort during certain types of exercise

 Will Medicare Cover my Labiaplasty if it’s medically necessary?